Social Contribution

 In addition, TPF employees and logging contractors are working to improve their disaster awareness and capabilities by attending elementary forest fire extinguishing training.

 Since fiscal 2017, TPF has been donating activity capital for natural disasters that occur in the region and for leisure accidents as a sponsor to the Nelson Marlborough Rescue Helicopter Trust every year.
-This trust deployed rescue helicopters 437 times in fiscal 2023.
 The TPF logo is posted on the Marlborough Rescue helicopter.

 Teapot Valley Area Natural Forest Restoration Project Begins

 Beginning in 2021, a project to restore natural forests damaged by the Pigeon Valley fire in TPF's mountain forests in February 2019 has begun.
 Teapot Valley was one of the areas most affected by the fire, and the area contained rare trees and wetlands.
 The project is part of the New Zealand government's Billion Tree Plantation Project, a government initiative that will last approximately four years.
 TPF is participating in the project from a financial and operational perspective.
 In September 2022, we also invited officials from the Ministry of Primary Industries and Tasman District Council to participate in reforestation activities.
-In 2023, 13,000 trees of various species were planted to establish a vibrant ecosystem.
+In 2023, 13,000 trees of various species were planted to establish a vibrant ecosystem, and in 2024, activities were carried out, such as monitoring the growth of the planted trees and weed control.

 Activities in Myanmar